cacophony-wj/LeS/TROUBLESHOOTING.md

 16. Flip a coin.
 If heads, take the potions from the cask.
 If tails, disregard.
 17. Flip a coin.
 If heads, take the lockpicks in the corner.
 If tails, disregard.
 18. Flip a coin.
 If tails, skip the next instruction.
 If heads, continue.
-19. Count the list of alternate start options from the statue.
+19. Flip a coin.
+If heads, count the list of alternate start options from the statue.
 Randomly generate one, then sleep in the bed.
 20. Flip a coin.
 If heads, choose one of the sexy starts from the shelf, on the left.
 Start with no gear.
 Then sleep in the bed.
 21. Flip a coin.
 If heads, pick up the lantern on the table and choose a prositution start.
 Try your damndest to make your starting gear via hooking.
 22. If you have reached this stage, it is time for **CACO'S ULTIMATE RANDOMNESS** brought to you by Legendary NSFW Modder Scrab.